 23andMe is perhaps the most recognizable name in the home DNA tests industry.
 The company, named after the 23 chromosome pairs in humans, essentially founded the direct-to-consumer-genetic-tests when it was opened shop some 12 years ago.
-The company, serving clients in the USA, Canada and the UK, among others, boasts an astonishing number of 5m users to date.
-Read our comprehensive 23andMe review to learn more about what the company offers, and get our editorial opinion about them.
+23andMe genetic testing serving clients in the USA, Canada and the UK, among others.
+The company boasts an astonishing number of 5m users to date.
+Read our comprehensive 23andMe review to learn more about what exactly is 23andMe, what the company offers, how much 23andMe cost and get our editorial opinion about them.

 |Can be used for||Genetic overview for health/fitness purposes, ancestry|

 |Number of SNPs tested||630132.00|

 |DNA sample stored?||Yes|

 |Price||$200 or equivalent|